Clemapfel/mousetrap/docs/04_widgets.md

 ### Transition Animation

-When switching selecting a different page of the stack, regardless of how that selection was triggered, an animation transitioning from one page to the other plays.
+When changing which of the stacks pages is currently shown, regardless of how that selection was triggered, an animation transitioning from one page to the other plays.
 Similar to `Revealer`, we can influence the type and speed of animation in multiple ways:

-+ `Stack::set_transition_duration` governs how long the animation will take until it is complete
++ `Stack::set_transition_duration` governs how long the animation will take, thus influencing its speed
-+ `Stack::set_interpolate_size`, if set to `true`, makes it such that while the transition animation plays, the stack will change from the size of the previous child to the size of the current child.
-If set to `false`, this size-change happens instantly
++ `Stack::set_interpolate_size`, if set to `true`, makes it such that while the transition animation plays, the stack will change from the size of the previous child to the size of the current child gradually.
+If set to `false`, this size change happens instantly
 + `Stack::set_animation_type` governs the type of animation

 Mousetrap provides a large number of different animation, which are represented by the enum \a{StackTransitionType}.
 These include cross-fading, sliding, and rotating between pages.
-For a full list of animation types, see the \link mousetrap::StackTransitionType corresponding documentation page\endlink.
+For a full list of animation types, see the \link mousetrap::StackTransitionType corresponding documentation page\endlink, as `Stack` offers an even larger selection of animations than `Revealer`.

 ---